Rachnerd/angular1typescript/README.md

 The user directive inside the legacy directory is loaded with outdated techniques like $scope.
 We want to create a component tree structure in our application so we'll create another component called person.
 ```
+Open ./src/component/people/person/person.ts

 Configure the person component so it binds (on-way bind '<') a person.
-Set controllerAs: 'vm' and copy the html of the user directive to the
+Set controllerAs: 'vm' and copy the html of the user directive (legacy)
-person template.
+to the person template.
 Refactor all user references to vm.person.
-Refactor overview so it renders person and not user.
+Refactor overview.html so it renders person and not user.
 ```

 ## Assignment 4 Component lifecycle hooks.